 Open justice must not be equated with unfettered access to all court records.
-The competing considerations underlying any access regime should be balanced by identifying a set of documents which are ordinarily treated in a manner consistent with free access and subjecting all other documents to an additional level of check before making it available to non-parties.
+The competing considerations underlying any access regime should be balanced by identifying a set of documents which are ordinarily treated in a manner consistent with free access and subjecting all other documents to an additional level of scrutiny before making them available to non-parties.
 The first category should include documents which are open to public access without requiring the court's permission.
-This should contain documents essential to the administration of justice that public access should be uninhibited.
-These would include documents that form the core of every judicial decision i.e., documents which inform the court what the dispute is, what each party has to say in respect of their positions and what the court makes of the dispute.
+This should contain documents essential to the administration of justice to which public access should be uninhibited.
+These would include documents that form the core of every judicial decisioni.e., documents which inform the court what the dispute is, what each party has to say in respect of their position and how the court adjudicates the dispute6.
 At present, this includes judgements and orders given or made in public, and access to live courtroom proceedings.
 In addition, the judiciary must look at the feasibility of making other categories of documents, such as pleadings and transcriptions, open to public in the future.
 This requires changes in legislation and court rules which must be undertaken in a consultative manner.
 Moreover, the timing of access to such documents will also have to be considered.
-For example, since pleadings contain contested information, it should be disclosed to the public only after conclusion of the case to preserve the integrity of the judicial process.
+For example, since pleadings contain contested information, it should be disclosed to the public only after the conclusion of the case to preserve the integrity of the judicial process.
 Notwithstanding this, the documents in the first category may sometimes contain information which should not be released for public consumption.
 Therefore, the court should retain the power to restrict access or impose conditions on the use of the information accessed, either on application of a party or of its own motion, only to the extent necessary in a given circumstance.
 Furthermore, the onus should not be on the court to trawl through the documents in search of information that should not be disclosed.
 Instead, the onus should be on the parties and their lawyers to draw the court's attention to such information through an application.
 The second category will contain all the residual documents that do not fall in the first category and the unavailability of which will not substantially impair the ability to understand the judicial decision in a given case.
-This will include judgements or orders given in-camera or restricted from being reported pursuant to court-order or statute, affidavits, exhibits, material submitted into evidence etc. Access to this category of document will require the court's permission and the need to show sufficient and legitimate interest in the case concerned.
+This will include judgments or orders given incamera or restricted from being reported pursuant to a court order or statute, affidavits, exhibits, material submitted as evidence etc. Access to this category of documents will require the court's permission and a demonstration of sufficient and legitimate interest in the case concerned7.